-An applicant for a Multi-Let property licence is entitled to a fee that is reduced to reflect the slightly reduced administrative and enforcement costs.
+An applicant for a multi-let property licence is entitled to a fee that is reduced to reflect the slightly reduced administrative and enforcement costs.
 A reduction is offered for both the Part A and Part B payment.
+E.g. If a house is formed of 5 dwellings a fee of £300 or £650 (£1,500 or £3,000) is due with the application.
 If the application is not successful the single dwelling licence fee structure is applicable.